 How much does an investment adviser bond cost in Utah?

-Why do I need this bond?
+Why do registered investment advisors need a bond?

 Utah investment adviser bonds remain in force and full effect unless previously canceled or until they expire on December 31 of the license year, which must be indicated on the bond form.